philchuang/vMix-M5Stick-Tally-Light/README.md

     1. `LIVE`: input is live
     1. `????`: tally status unavailable
     1. M5 button single-click: display the tally number screen
-    2. Side button long-click: QuickPlay this input
+    1. Side button long-click: QuickPlay this input
-2. The second screen is the tally number
+1. The second screen is the tally number
     1. M5 button single-click: display the connection settings screen
-    2. Side button double-click: increment the tally number
+    1. Side button double-click: increment the tally number
-    3. Side button long-click: reset tally number to 1
+    1. Side button long-click: reset tally number to 1
-3. The third screen is the settings
+1. The third screen is the settings
+    1. SSID, IP, vMix IP/port, Runtime.
     1. M5 button single-click: display the tally status screen
-    2. Side button long-click: load next settings and restart
+    1. Side button long-click: load next settings and restart

 ## TODO

 * [ ]  Battery indicator
+* [ ]  Continued cleanup and refactor of logic
 * [ ]  Hard-reset capability from settings or error screen
 * [ ]  Access Point mode when not connected to a WiFi network
 * [ ]  Webserver for easy configuration

 ## Thanks

 This project is a fork of [Guido Visser's vMix-M5Stick-Tally-Light](https://github.com/guido-visser/vMix-M5Stick-Tally-Light), which inspired me and got the ball rolling.